Every school year:

-(1) Suffer approximately 4,000,000 TBI (mild, moderate, severe) while playing school-regulated sports.
+(1) High school athletes suffer approximately 4,000,000 Traumatic Brain Injuries (mild, moderate, severe) while playing school-regulated sports.

-(3) 1,880,000 TBI = 47% occur during football practices and games.
+(3) 1,880,000 Traumatic Brain Injuries (47% of the total) occur during football practices and games.

-(4) 470,000 TBI = 25% of football TBI could be considered severe.
+(4) 25% of Traumatic Brain Injuries in football (approximately 470,000) could be considered severe.

 (6) Approximately 300,000 athletes, who played at least one year of high school football, graduate with a damaged brain each year.

-• because Football Game Officials (FGO) refuse to protect the players - the primary responsibility of all three groups in all contact sports, especially football.
+• because Football Game Officials (FGO) refuse to blow Quicker Whistles to protect the players - the primary responsibility of all officials in all contact sports, especially football.

 "Quicker Whistles prevent injuries"